 10) Hawaii contractor pleads guilty; sentenced for scamming Painters union, benefit fund, IRS … Read More ➡

-On December 12, William Dixon, former secretary-treasurer of International Brotherhood of Boilermakers Local 2014, was charged in U.S. District Court for the District of North Dakota with one count of embezzling $70,659 in funds from the Bismarck union, plus one count each of filing a false financial report and willfully concealing records.
-The charges follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 12, William Dixon, former secretary-treasurer of International Brotherhood of Boilermakers Local 2014, was charged in U.S. District Court for the Western District of Virginia with one count of embezzling $4,338 in funds from the Lebanon, Va. union.
+He then pleaded guilty.
+The charge and guilty plea follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡

-On December 9, Scot McNamara, former financial secretary for International Association of Heat and Frost Insulators Local 34, pleaded guilty in U.S. District Court for the Eastern District of Washington to one count of embezzling more than $140,000 in funds from the Yakima, Wash.-based union federation.
-Scheduling is set for December.
-Nelson had been charged in April.
-The actions follow an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On December 9, Scot McNamara, former financial secretary for International Association of Heat and Frost Insulators Local 34, pleaded guilty in U.S. District Court for the District of Minnesota to one count of embezzlement of $8,871 in funds from the St. Paul-based union.
+He had been indicted in July on four counts of embezzling $7,761.
+The actions follow a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡